 It all began in 1 state back in 2007, grew to 4 states in 2008, then to 25 states in 2009.
 You can just imagine how much of a difference this silly act of kindness has made.

 It all started with one silly idea, remember?
-And this silly idea inspired me to become a volunteer and help throw a pizza party at a shelter in Orlando, Florida in 2009.
+This silly idea inspired me to become a volunteer and to throw a pizza party at a shelter in Orlando, Florida in 2009.
 With the help of many donors and volunteers, we hosted our very first pizza party at the Orlando Union Rescue Mission (check out video of our first party here).
 Little did we know meeting so many families and children would have such an impact on us.
-The gratitude the shelter guests shared just for receiving hot pizza, which they rarely get to enjoy, made us realize how much we take for granted.
+The gratitude the shelter guests shared just for receiving hot pizza, which they rarely get to enjoy, made us realize how much we ourselves take for granted.

-This, my friends, is truly a gift.
-This is the gift of Love.
+This, my friends, is the gift of Love.